Berit Engen WEFT and D'RASH – A Thousand Jewish Tapestries

 – A Colorful Prayerbook

--Titles in capital letters refer to the 15 steps of the Haggadah.
-Titles in quotation marks are lines from the Haggadah text.
+- Titles in capital letters refer to the 15 steps of the Haggadah.
+Titles in quotation marks are quotes from the Haggadah.

 THE ILLUMINATED SHLEP